 – Den Haag (Mauritshuis, Gemeentemuseum, Scheveningen beach)

-– Maastricht, Valkenburg aan de Geul, and the 3-country point (will probably need to rent a car for this portion once you reach Maastricht, likely requires an overnight stay in the area)
+– Maastricht, caves in Valkenburg aan de Geul, and the 3-country point (will probably need to rent a car once you reach Maastricht, and likely requires an overnight stay in the area)

 – Rotterdam, Maeslantkering storm surge barrier, Kinderdijk windmills, boat trip around the Randstad

 What would you add to the list?
 Are you planning to swing through the Netherlands on your next trip?